Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/zen-master.md

 Once you use this feature, you can't use it again until you finish a short or long rest.

 # Evasive Maneuvers
-Starting at 6th level, when you're targeted by a melee or ranged weapon attack, you may use your reaction to try to evade it.
+Starting at 6th level, when you're hit by a melee or ranged weapon attack, you may use your reaction to try to evade it.
 Roll a Dexterity saving throw.
 On success, you take only half the damage.
 You may move up to half your movement speed afterwards.